Goldman slashes price target on BRF S.A. [BRFS] – find out why.

 How has BRFS stock performed recently?

 BRF S.A.
-[BRFS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.79.
-With this latest performance, BRFS shares gained by 3.86% in over the last four-week period, additionally plugging by 5.79% over the last 6 months – not to mention a rise of 38.07% in the past year of trading.
+[BRFS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -18.13.
+With this latest performance, BRFS shares dropped by -13.05% in over the last four-week period, additionally sinking by -8.82% over the last 6 months – not to mention a rise of 16.62% in the past year of trading.

 BRF S.A.
 [BRFS]: Deeper insight into the fundamentals